Table of Contents

 List of services in Kerala Administrative Service

-According to the draft rules proposed b the Government, the Kerala Civil Service Executive Special Rules, Kerala Administrative Service(KAS) officers will be posted across 29 departments in Kerala State Government services including Kerala Secretariat public administration & finance.
+According to the draft rules proposed by the Government, the Kerala Civil Service Executive Special Rules, Kerala Administrative Service(KAS) officers will be posted across 29 departments in Kerala State Government services including Kerala Secretariat Public Administration & finance.
 Recommended departments are :

 - Administrative Secretariat